 Adaxes enables you to track and control critical administrative tasks, such as user and group management, by adding approval steps to the process.
-Approval workflow can be configured for any operation, including adding and removing members from groups, enabling and disabling user accounts, assigning Office 365 licenses, etc. In this tutorial, you will learn how to request approval for creation of new user accounts in Active Directory.
+Approval workflow can be configured for any operation, including adding and removing members from groups, enabling and disabling user accounts, assigning Microsoft 365 licenses, etc. In this tutorial, you will learn how to request approval for creation of new user accounts in Active Directory.

 To submit requests for approval, you need to create a Business Rule that will be triggered before a user account is created in Active Directory.